OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 	null)))

-#### with(expression o, variable v, expression e)
+#### with(e1, variable v, e2)

-Evaluates expression o and binds its value to variable v.
-Then evaluates expression e and returns that result.
+Evaluates expression e1 and binds its value to variable v.
+Then evaluates expression e2 and returns that result.

 | Example expression                                                                       	| Result 	|
 | ------------------------------------------------------------------------------------ | ---------- |